Allison Krause: Early life

 Krause grew into a tall young woman with high cheekbones, thick, dark hair and brown eyes.
-She seldom wore makeup, and her features led some to believe she was of Mediterranean ancestry.
+Although fashionable, she seldom wore makeup, and her features led some to believe she was of Mediterranean ancestry.
 Krause typically devoted her free time to solitary pursuits such as drawing, painting, reading, and sculpting.
 By her late teens, she had also developed an interest in contemporary domestic and global issues in addition to politics and civil rights.
 She also aspired to teach art to children with disabilities.

 Kent State University

-An academically accomplished student, Krause graduated with honors from John F. Kennedy High School, in 1969.
-She then enrolled at Kent State University (KSU), beginning her art and special education classes that September, while residing in a dormitory at Metcalf Hall.
+An academically accomplished student who typically achieved B plus grades, Krause graduated with honors from John F. Kennedy High School in 1969.
+She briefly worked within the lingerie department of a Joseph Horne department store in Monroeville before enrolling at Kent State University (KSU), beginning her art and special education classes that September while residing in a dormitory at Metcalf Hall.
 (Note: Krause would later relocate to another dormitory at Engelman Hall in January 1970.)

 While attending KSU, Krause became acquainted with a student named Barry Levine.
 The two began dating and became almost inseparable.
 Both were also popular among their peers, who noted Krause occasionally carried a pet kitten she had named "Yo-Yo" and which she discreetly kept in her dormitory room around campus.

 Political climate

 By the late 1960s, many young Americans had a negative attitude towards the country's involvement in the Vietnam War and the issue of conscription.
-These anti-war sentiments were keenly felt among the student population at KSU, and Krause and her boyfriend were active and vocal demonstrators in several student protests.
+These anti-war sentiments were keenly felt among the student population at KSU, and Krause and Levine were active and vocal demonstrators in several student protests.
 Via both her protesting statements and actions while enrolled at KSU, Krause expressed her belief in the civil right to protest but to not engage in violence.
 She also attended the second Moratorium to End the War in Vietnam demonstration in Washington, D.C. in November 1969.

 Although the protests upon campus—which had begun before Krause enrolled at the university—were initially peaceful, by 1970, many of these protests had become increasingly raucous and violent, with some students committing acts of sabotage, arson, sit-in protests, and general vandalism and disruption both on and off campus.
 Several of these acts of protest had resulted in clashes with police and numerous arrests; this ongoing unrest had led to the Ohio Army National Guard presence at the university by the spring of 1970—to the resentment of much of the student population.